 We have so far reformulated mathematics in terms of an incremental contribution to knowledge, and this automatically produced an epistemological model of the practice of science.
+That our reformulation further realizes a theory of reality is made manifest at first inspection, in which the key concepts associated with reality also emerge automatically.
-That our reformulation further realizes a theory of reality is manifest when we consider its larger implications, in which the key concepts associated with reality also emerge automatically.
-For instance, let us consider a universal experimenter and assume it has the ability to produce any valid incremental contribution.
-We may then qualify this ability as the experimenter having the "freedom" to investigate experimental space.
-To allow investigation of the complete space, said "freedom" must of course be a Turing-complete model.
-However, it will also follow that said "freedom", since it allows Turing complete investigation and exactly nothing more, will not allow the experimenter to exit said space, and consequently the experimenter is automatically and necessarily confined to it.
-This confinement bounds and delimits said "freedom"; and whatever rules may be required to enforce it are then automatically perceived as inviolable laws by the experimenter.

-For these laws to be the theory of physics as it is familiar to us, the model of investigation must support a probability measure over the possible incremental contributions, rather than merely be a deterministic implementation of a particular scientific method algorithm.
-This property will be given the name of participatory freedom, and it connects to the Bell inequality experimenter freedom in familiar quantum mechanics.
-Then, a measure space of incremental contributions produced under the assumption of participatory freedom will be called an observer, and as we will see this matches what we understand an observer to be in physics.
+For instance, let us consider a universal experimenter and recall that it is able to produce any valid incremental contribution from the space of all possible experiments.
+To allow investigation of the complete space, the model of investigation of the experimenter must of course be Turing-complete.
+However, it will also follow that, since Turing completeness is a maximum (of language expressivity), the experimenter will necessarily be confined to the space of all possible experiments (as said space is "spawned" by Turing completeness).
+This confinement bounds and delimits said investigative model; and whatever rules may be required to enforce or support the confinement would then automatically be perceived as inviolable laws by the experimenter.
+For these inviolable laws to be the familiar laws of physics, we noticed that the model of investigation must support a probability measure over the possible incremental contributions, rather than merely be a deterministic implementation of a particular scientific method algorithm.
+In this case, we may qualify said ability as the experimenter having the "freedom" to investigate experimental space.
+This property is reminiscent of (and ultimately connects to) the Bell inequality experimenter freedom in familiar quantum mechanics; and consequently, a measure space of incremental contributions produced under the assumption of experimenter freedom will be called an observer, and as we will see this corresponds to what we understand an observer to be in physics.

-We thus describe the observer as a Turing-complete model of participatory freedom.